Western Europe

 Egypt

 Egypt has no dedicated digital nomad visa, but the tourist e-visa system is among the most accessible in the Middle East — $25 online, processed in 3–5 days, and extendable at Cairo's Mugamma for stays up to 6 months.
-For longer stays, a residence permit via the Passports & Immigration Administration is available but requires an in-person application process.
+From August 2026 a digital visa-on-arrival system launches at Cairo International Airport, modernising entry procedures.
+A new 5-year multiple-entry visa (up to 180 days per stay) targets frequent visitors and remote professionals.
+For longer-term legal residency, a residence permit via the Passports & Immigration Administration is available, and a property-purchase route (~$100,000 USD threshold) grants renewable 5-year residence.

 Switzerland